xet7/web/README.md

 This most likely will cause build failure.
 Currently you will have to terminate the gulp process(ctrl+c) and start it again.
 This will be addressed in future iterations of gulpfile.js

 **Attention**

-  **Please work in your own branch for any feature(feature/*, branched out from develop), make sure your code passes all JsHint tests, compiles and works without any errors under develop and production targets**.
+Please work in your own branch for any feature(feature/*, branched out from develop), make sure your code passes all JsHint tests, compiles and works without any errors under develop and production targets.